The Barn

 We never ran across Tim when we came home.
 I learned from Roger that he’d left town quite soon after that pep rally and never returned.
 We did see Jimmy, Roger, Carl and Phil occasionally.
 Other than Roger, they were all happy, all married.
 Roger was in law school.
 He’d decided he preferred that to pharmacy work.

 We loved the campus, the atmosphere there, and never wanted to leave.
 It felt like home now.
 We bought a farmhouse on the outskirts of the city and drove in to campus every day.
-We worked with college kids, me in the gym and weight room and one classroom: I was teaching the course in coaching my mentor had taught, he in his classroom.
+We worked with college kids, me in the gym and weight room and one classroom: I was teaching the course in coaching my mentor had taught; Chip had his own classroom.
 He had a lot of girls signing up for his classes; I was sure it wasn’t because of their love of Kierkgaard or Schopenhauer.
 He was simply handsome, and the girls noticed.
 He’d lost his youthful beauty, but it had been replaced by a more mature handsomeness.
-Some boys signed up, too, hoping he’d talk basketball to them, or, maybe, the gay ones just to gaze at him with bedroom eyes and wish.
+Some boys signed up, too, hoping he’d talk basketball to them, or, maybe, the gay ones just to gaze at him with bedroom eyes and wishes.
 Eventually, I knew, few would even remember he’d played basketball at a level only a handful achieve.

 We ate lunch in the student union, walking across campus to get there.
 It was a life that was perfect for us both.